 Federal Government EPBC Referral

-Your right to have your say on the Federal EPBC referral:
+Your right to have your say on the current Federal EPBC referral:

 You can check the status of the federal EPBC assessment by checking the referrals website and searching for the name ‘Toondah Harbour’ here.
 Notice of dates for further public notification can be found here.